saurabhpati/angular1.poc/README.md

-# angular1.poc
+# angular1.softbuilder
-This is a project on angular 1 for learning its concepts and its intricacies
+SoftBuilder Inc. is a fake service based software company.

 To run the server